 How To Get Around Delhi for These Itineraries

-Delhi has excellent transportation options.
+It’s very easy to get around Delhi.
 If you’re staying within a few kilometres of where you want to go, the easiest way is auto rickshaw or Uber.
 Both are safe and very popular in Delhi.
 If you’re further out, the best way to get around the city is by metro.
 Delhi has an amazing metro system – don’t hesitate to use it.

 At night only use Uber – it is the safest option.